Ethanol and Methanol

-Ans: Iodoform test is used to distinguish between the Methanol and Ethanol.
-As ethanol is warmed with iodine in the presence of NaOH, it produces a yellow-coloured precipitate but methanol does not react positively to the Iodoform test.
+Ans: The iodoform test is used to distinguish between Methanol and Ethanol.
+As ethanol is warmed with iodine in the presence of NaOH, it produces a yellow-colored precipitate but methanol does not react positively to the Iodoform test.

 2. Why is Methanol Dangerous?